TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-15-minimalistic-way-to-create-your-first-nette-extension.md

 ### It made me think: "Could it be simpler?"

 What is essential purpose of the extension?
-It registers services to Nette Service Container.
+It registers services to Nette Dependency Injection Container.

-- Register services to Nette Container?
+- Register services to Container?
 - Register services?
 - **Register 1 service** - that's the one and only step we'll make today.